MAURO FERMARIELLO / SCIENCE PHOTO LIBRARY MAURO FERMARIELLO / SCIENCE PHOTO LIBRARY

-Growth rings on chopped logs.
-The growth rings are exposed by cutting across a tree trunk or branch.
-Each ring represents a period of growth in which the tree formed new wood.
+Tree growth rings.
+Researcher using a microscope to count tree rings.
+This log is from a silver fir tree (Abies alba).
+Each tree ring represents a period of growth in which the tree formed new wood.
 Each year the outer part of a tree trunk, the living part, lays down a new layer.
 The older layer dries out and dies, forming the hard mass of wood in the core of a trunk, the heart wood.
 Each ring corresponds to a single year and allows the age of the tree to be calculated.
 A ring varies in width according to the climate that year.
+Photographed at the Centre of Alpine Ecology, Trento, Italy.